jordanstewart-hub/Suspicious-Powershell-Usage/Threat_Report.md

 April 13, 2025 – Connection made to external IP over port 443 immediately after execution.

 ## Summary
 A suspicious PowerShell script was executed with the -EncodedCommand flag, often used to obfuscate malicious activity.
 It was launched by a standard user and connected to an external IP.
 The timing and technique suggest potential malware staging or data exfiltration behavior.
+This lab replicates a common PowerShell abuse technique seen in the wild.
+It highlights how even benign commands can be used with obfuscation flags to mimic adversary behavior.
+Using MDE's hunting features we demonstrated how to detect and analyze such activity quickly.

 ## 🛠️ Response Taken
 Confirmed suspicious PowerShell execution on endpoint jrs-threathunt.
 The endpoint jrs-threathunt was isolated via Microsoft Defender for Endpoint.